evennia/evennia/docs/source/Building-a-mech-tutorial.md

         # we have an argument, search for target
         target = caller.search(self.args.strip())
         if target:
-            message = "BOOM!
-The mech fires its gun at %s" % target.key location.msg_contents(message)
+            message = f"BOOM!
+The mech fires its gun at {target.key}" location.msg_contents(message)

 class CmdLaunch(Command):